-2.2 Protect our River, Bushland Reserves, and 2.2.1 Protect and restore our biodiversity and ecosystems Community / Stakeholder satisfaction Survey (River, Biodiversity 2.2.2 Sustainably manage significant natural areas Bushland and Reserves) 2.2.3 Partner with stakeholders to actively protect, rehabilitate and enhance access to the river Biodiversity and Bush Condition ("Keighery" Scale of bush condition) measurement
+Objectives What we need to achieve Strategies How we're going to do it Measures of Success How we will be judged 2.2 Protect our River, Bushland Reserves, and 2.2.1 Protect and restore our biodiversity and ecosystems Community / Stakeholder satisfaction Survey (River, Bushland and Reserves) Biodiversity 2.2.2 Sustainably manage significant natural areas 2.2.3 Partner with stakeholders to actively protect, rehabilitate and enhance access to the river Biodiversity and Bush Condition ("Keighery" Scale of bush condition) measurement

-Officers met with DBCA officials on Friday 2 August 2019 to receive an update on the progress of the jetty.
+Officers met with DBCA officials on Friday 2 August 2019 to receive an update on the status of the jetty.
 Officers from the DBCA advised that in addition to the feedback provided from the previous Director Operational Services, they had undertaken their own survey from recreational boaters, kayakers, canoeist and community and found that the option of replacement of the Jetty rather than decommissioning was the appropriate way forward.
-DBCA advised that it has a limited budget available for the replacement of the jetty and suggest applying for funding to the Department of Transport under its Recreational Boating Facility Scheme to remove the existing structure and replace with a new structure that will enhance the amenity of the river and foreshore whilst maintaining accessibility for recreational boaters.
+DBCA advised that it has a limited budget available for the replacement of the jetty and suggested applying for funding to the Department of Transport under its Recreational Boating Facility Scheme to remove the existing structure and replace with a new structure that will enhance the amenity of the river and foreshore whilst maintaining accessibility for recreational boaters.

 DBCA is proposing to initially apply for funding for planning and design of a jetty structure and if funding is successful, they will then apply for a works grant to carry out the project.
 The project may also require the degraded river wall structure to be replaced to support parts of the jetty structure connected to the foreshore.
 The current structure is highly degraded and does not comply with current best management practices for foreshore stabilisation.
-The foreshore stabilisation works cannot be included into the grant application as they do not meet the criteria, however, the Town could apply for river bank funding for the foreshore component of the project, DBCA will manage the planning and installation for the jetty project, as well as ensure all relevant approvals are obtained, in close collaboration with the Town of Bassendean.
+The foreshore stabilisation works cannot be included into the grant application as they do not meet the criteria, however, the Town could apply for river bank funding for the foreshore component of the project.
+DBCA will manage the planning and installation for the jetty project, as well as ensure all relevant approvals are obtained, in close collaboration with the Town of Bassendean.
 DBCA will provide the Town with project progress updates.
 To progress the project DBCA has requested the following:

-- 1. A letter of support from the Town of Bassendean indicating a desire to retain the jetty for use by recreational boaters and as an amenity for the community; - 2.
-Town agree to accept the new structure as an asset of the Town and take on management of the structure; and - 3.
+1. A letter of support from the Town of Bassendean indicating a desire to retain the jetty for use by recreational boaters and as an amenity for the community;

+- 2. Town agree to accept the new structure as an asset of the Town and take on management of the structure; and - 3.
 Use this project to expand and plan on a masterplan for Sandy Beach Reserve.